NOWZAD KNOWS THAT THE MOST EFFECTIVE WAY TO CHANGE THE FUTURE OF ANIMAL WELFARE IN A COUNTRY IS THROUGH EDUCATION

 Companion Animal and Rabies Prevention Education:

-We advocate dogs and cats as lifelong pets and encourage local people to provide these wonderful animals with loving ‘forever homes’ which we mindfully supervise.
+As living standards improve Afghan familes are now able to offer our neutered and vaccinated cats and dogs loving homes.
+So here at Nowzad we are advocating dogs and cats as lifelong pets and encourage local people to provide these wonderful animals with loving ‘forever homes’ which we mindfully supervise.

 And of course we also offer veterinarian care to afghan-national owned pets in the Nowzad ‘Conrad Lewis’ veterinary clinic.